Everest Base Camp Helicopter Tour

 During autumn, the skies are clear, and the weather is generally dry, allowing for remarkable visibility and ideal flying conditions.
 The temperatures are comfortable during the day, and the autumnal landscapes offer a stunning backdrop for the tour.

-Additionally, it has less air traffic than in spring, making helicopter availability high.
+Additionally, it has less air traffic than in spring, making helicopter availability for the Everest Base Camp Helicopter Tour high.

 You'll also enjoy more greenery in Nepal and around the lower Everest region.
 Furthermore, autumn is a festive season in Nepal.
 It makes sense to observe Dashain and Tihar, Nepal's biggest festivals while you are here.